mariascrs/mariascrs.github.io/projects.md

 This project is comprised of:
 * [SQISign-SageMath](https://github.com/LearningToSQI/SQISign-SageMath), the SageMath implementation released under an MIT license
 * [Learning to SQI](https://learningtosqi.github.io/), an accompanying blog written for those wanting to learn more about the implementation.

+## SQIsign NIST submission

+I was involved in the [SQIsign submission](http://sqisign.org/) to NIST's call for alternative post-quantum secure signature schemes, which has progressed to Round 1.